 These intimate details about life in the young republic--cocktail hour at the parsonage, an unruly audience for Washington's swearing in--paint a picture of early American society that we don't often see.
 How do such portraits of ordinary American life help us understand American Cookery by Amelia Simmons?
 Find out this November in our new book from University of Massachusetts Press, United Tastes: The Making of the First American Cookbook.

 In working on our next book, due out from University of Massachusetts Press this fall, we had some correspondence with the staff of Harvard's Houghton Library on the subject of citron, a fruit that, in candied form, is included in many fruitcakes.
-Some of the Houghton staff had gotten together and baked a "black cake,"
+Some of the Houghton staff had gotten together and baked a "black cake,"from a recipe used by the great nineteenth-century American poet Emily Dickinson and contained in the Dickinson manuscripts held by the Houghton.
+They described how they baked it in a blog post, Baking Emily Dickinson's Black Cake.
+Black cake is a type of fruitcake.
+Catharine Beecher's recipe for it in her popular 1846 cookbook, is given the name "Fruit Cake, or Black Cake."

 With this bitter election campaign dragging along to its conclusion, we thought we would try to sweeten the experience of the final couple of weeks before November 8th by reminding our readers of an earlier post of ours: Election Cake.
 We're moved to do this partly because of a recent post about Election Cake on the NPR website, brought to our attention by Tony Stavely: A History of Election Cake.